sharktype/redstring/README.md

 - Add ability to retain/export all messages even after summarisation.
 - Replace native dropdowns with comboboxes.
 - Implement something to replace the stock browser alerts.
+- "Save slots" for storylines and worlds.
+  - Best to implement this early for a data model that supports any number of stories/worlds.